Lautém (city)

-Lautém (city) is a town in the suco of Pairara, Lautém administrative post, Lautém Municipality of East Timor.
+Lautém is a town in the suco of Pairara, Lautém administrative post, Lautém Municipality of Timor-Leste.

 When Timor was a Portuguese overseas province, Lautém was known as Vila Nova de Malaca.

 Football

 In football, the municipality of Lautém is represented by AS Lero, club affiliated to LFA, which disputes Liga Futebol Amadora Terceira Divisão.

 Tourism

 Tourists who visit the place usually register images of the Lautem Fort in photographs.
 However, the main tourist attractions in the village are the beautiful beaches.